MrRobort/100-days-of-code/log.md

 ##### Links

-when i am done i will post on mondy i hope :)
+i will post it on mondy i hope :)